Documentation

 storagePath?: string;

-// Optional absolute path to a global storage dir.
+// Optional absolute path to a global storage directory for global data.

 globalStoragePath?: string;